CourtHive/tods-competition-factory/documentation/docs/governors/query-governor.md

 ## getScaledEntries

 Retrieves event entries sorted by their scale values (ratings, rankings, etc.).
 This method is useful for generating seeding when standard sorting by a scale value is sufficient.
+See examples: [Using Factory getScaledEntries()](../concepts/scaleItems.md#using-factory-getscaledentries).

 **Purpose:**